22nd Marine Infantry Regiment: Subordination

+After dissolution

+As of 1 July 2025, the 22nd Marine Infantry Regiment's heritage has been taken up by the 22e GITdM - the Groupement d’Instruction des Troupes de Marine - which continues the traditions of the regiment, albeit as a training/ instructional unit rather than a combat battalion.

 Composition

 The battalion had 131 soldiers, built around the PC in an administrative, technical and medical headquarters.

 VB2L 003 FR at the same event.

 VLRA of the 22nd Marine Infantry Battalion during the military parade on 14 July 2004.